There are Many Types of Mattresses.

 Latex foam mattresses offer countless benefits and provide a unique sleeping experience that far outweighs the benefits of conventional foam bedding.
 There are two available types of latex foam mattresses, natural and synthetic.

 Synthetic latex mattresses are produced by using a molecular copy of natural latex.
 A process called Talalay is used to create both natural and synthetic latex.
-This process relies on renewable resources and water based materials to create the latex.
+This process relies on renewable resources and water-based materials to create latex.
 Due to this procedure, the sleep industry has been able to create the most breathable, resilient and consistent material for mattresses.

 Blended latex mattresses are produced using a combination of natural and synthetic latex materials.
 By conjoining these two materials together consumers receive a mattress that has the look and feel of a natural latex mattress that also has the durability of a synthetic mattress.

 For the best sleep choose a comfortable cooler, healthier mattress.
 It can make a world of difference.
-A mattress is something that is personal, everyone has unique preferences when considering the perfect mattress.
+A mattress is something that is personal; everyone has unique preferences when considering the perfect mattress.
 Sleep Foundation recommends replacing your mattress every 8 years.
-To protect your loved ones and yourself, consider a cooling waterproof mattress protector with antimicrobial silver chloride which inhibits bacteria, mold, mildew, stains and odors.
+To protect your loved ones and yourself, consider a cooling waterproof mattress protector with antimicrobial silver chloride which inhibits bacteria, mould, mildew, stains and odours.